mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ...
 ```

-The promise API is asynchronous and it will push a new micro-task into the queue.
+The promise API is always asynchronous; it will push a new micro-task into the queue.
 Even if in the implementation of `updateSession` looks like:

 ```typescript
 const updateSession = (session: Session) => (dispatch, getStore) => {